RITHIKA-TS/Voice-Agent/README.md

-# Aura Voice Agent
+# Smart Voice Agent
-Aura Voice Agent is a real-time AI-powered voice assistant that enables seamless conversational experiences.
+Smart Voice Agent is a real-time AI-powered voice assistant that enables seamless conversational experiences.
 It leverages LiveKit for live audio streaming, Deepgram for speech-to-text (STT) and text-to-speech (TTS), Groq LLaMA for language understanding, and Silero VAD for detecting active speech.

 ## Features
 1.Real-time voice interactions.🎙️